DocumentTWEAKS/Research-and-documentation/README.md

 - **Learning More Advanced Techniques**: Diving deeper into Windows internals and advanced optimization techniques.
 - **Expanding the Community**: Creating more ways for people to join the learning process, contribute to the project, and improve their own systems.

----

-## 📜 License

-This project is open-source and licensed under the [MIT License](LICENSE).
-Feel free to explore, modify, and contribute to improving these tweaks.

----

 Thank you for visiting my repository!
 Let’s continue learning and improving together.
 If you have any questions or suggestions, don’t hesitate to reach out via the [Discord server](https://discord.gg/GXXrZzjYbt).